Homebrew/homebrew-cask/CONTRIBUTING.md

 $ git push "$github_user" my-new-cask
 ```

-If you are using [GitHub two-factor authentication](https://help.github.com/articles/about-two-factor-authentication/) and set your remote repository as HTTPS you will need to set up a personal access token and use that instead your password.
-See more on [here](https://help.github.com/articles/https-cloning-errors/#provide-access-token-if-2fa-enabled).
+If you are using [GitHub two-factor authentication](https://help.github.com/articles/about-two-factor-authentication/) and set your remote repository as HTTPS you will need to set up a personal access token and use that instead of your password.
+Further information [here](https://help.github.com/articles/https-cloning-errors/#provide-access-token-if-2fa-enabled).

-### Filing a Pull Request on GitHub

-Now go to *your* GitHub repository at https://github.com/my-github-username/homebrew-cask, switch branch to your topic branch and click the `Pull Request` button.
-You can then add further comments to your pull request.

-Congratulations!
-You are done now, and your Cask should be pulled in or otherwise noticed in a while.

 ### Squashing